 Potential Violence Shuts Down Coulter

-As of 4:00pm Tuesday, the Young American's Foundation and conservative political pundit Ann Coulter have canceled an event scheduled for Thursday at the University of California - Berkeley, citing significant safety concerns and a high probability of violent protests.
+On April 26, 2017, the Young American's Foundation and conservative political pundit Ann Coulter canceled an event scheduled for the following day at the University of California, Berkeley, citing significant safety concerns and a high probability of violent protests.

 Most importantly, Berkeley failed to provide sufficient security to protect attendees from possible conflict.
-The university police at Berkeley notably has a stand-down policy for "any situation that develops on campus as long as the situation doesn’t involve the imminent loss of life".
+The university police at Berkeley notably have a stand-down policy for "any situation that develops on campus as long as the situation doesn’t involve the imminent loss of life."

 This is especially problematic because this is one of a multitude of violent protests in response to conservative speakers on college campuses.

-January 13th, conservative political commentator Milo Yiannopoulos and businessman Martin Shkreli were scheduled to speak at the University of California - Davis hosted by the Davis College Republicans.
-Shortly before the event was set to begin, however, rowdy protesters surrounded the building in which the event was to be held.
+In January 2017, conservative political commentator Milo Yiannopoulos and businessman Martin Shkreli were scheduled to speak at the University of California, Davis, hosted by the Davis College Republicans.
+Shortly before the event was set to begin, however, rowdy protesters surrounded the building where the event was to be held.

-February 1st, Yiannopoulos was again forced to cancel an event scheduled at UC-Berkeley (hosted by the Berkeley College Republicans) after violent protest erupted just hours before his event was scheduled to begin.
+In February 2017, Yiannopoulos was again forced to cancel an event scheduled at UC Berkeley (hosted by the Berkeley College Republicans) after a violent protest erupted just hours before his event was scheduled to begin.
 Over 1,500 protesters affiliated with "Black Bloc" gathered en masse, chanting slogans such as "No safe space for fascists" and "This is war" whilst hurling fireworks and Molotov cocktails.
 The riot caused over $100,000 in damages to the university and injured at least six people, but no arrests were made.

 What This Means for Our Freedoms and Our Country

-The First Amendment was included in the Bill of Rights not to protect the right to speak of trivial matters that are uncontroversial, such as the weather or how one's day is going, but to protect the right of individuals to offer unpopular opinions, such as those of Yiannopoulos, Shkreli and Coulter.
-Should these rights, as well as the rights of conservative groups to peacefully assemble, fail to be secured then the violence and the disintegration of our civil society is surely doomed to continue.
+The First Amendment was included in the Bill of Rights not to protect the right to speak of trivial matters that are uncontroversial, such as the weather or how one's day is going, but to protect the right of individuals to offer unpopular opinions, such as those of Yiannopoulos, Shkreli, and Coulter.
+Should these rights, as well as the rights of conservative groups to peacefully assemble, fail to be secured, then the violence and the disintegration of our civil society are surely doomed to continue.

 - Berkeley cancels Milo Yiannopoulos talk after violent protests - CNN.com

-- Protests derail UC Davis event with Breitbart’s Milo Yiannopoulos, ‘Pharma Bro&a
+- Protests derail UC Davis event with Breitbart’s Milo Yiannopoulos, ‘Pharma Bro’ Martin Shkreli - The

 A mass of protesters showed up on the Northern California campus shortly before Milo Yiannopoulos and Martin Shkreli were supposed to speak.

-- Statement on Young America's Foundation's April 27 Lecture at UC-Berkeley - Young America&a
+- Statement on Young America's Foundation's April 27 Lecture at UC Berkeley

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.